New Zealand's largest and most diverse city, Auckland is a bustling hub for outstanding food, shopping and entertainment.

 - Auckland Domain & Auckland War Memorial Museum - Auckland Domian, Auckland's oldest park, is one of the largest in the city.
 It contains the explosion crater and surrounding ring of the Pukekawa volcano, which erupted more than 100,000 years ago.
 The famous Auckland War Memorial Museum is situated prominently on the crater rim.
 Its exhibits tell the story of New Zealand, its place in the Pacific and its people - containing a wide range of Maori and Pacific collections, plus natural and military history exhibits.
 The park also includes the Domain Wintergardens, two large glasshouses with temperate and tropical plants respectively.
 Located in Grafton, Auckland Domain is a 20-minute bus ride (or 2.5 km walk) from the Ferry Building in downtown Auckland.

-- Fullers & 360 Discovery Cruises Information Centres - If you're up for a trip to one of the beautiful islands in the Hauraki Gulf, visit our Information Centre or ticket offices for recommendations on destinations and tours.
+- Fullers & 360 Discovery Cruises Information Centres - If you're up for a trip to one of the beautiful islands in the Hauraki Gulf, visit Fullers360's Information Centre or ticket offices for recommendations on destinations and tours.
 Fullers Information Centre is located on Quay Street, adjacent to the Ferry Building (on the West side).
 If you're after an eco-adventure, swing by the 360 Discovery Cruises Ticket office, also on Quay Street, just on the other side of the Fullers Information Centre.

 What do I need?